Features

 The Groups tab is used for managing study groups of kanji.

-Once you find a kanji in the dictionary, you have an option of adding it to a study group.
+Once you find a kanji or a word in the dictionary, you have an option of adding it to a study group.
 On the Results tab, when facing a dictionary entry, click "Add to group" in the bottom menu.
-You can have many groups, but only one active one - that's the one where the adde kanji go.
-Each kanji in the group can be marked as "hard" or "easy".
-This mark finds its use in the kanji drill setup.
+To add a compound word to a group, either select it by tapping and tap "Add to group" in the menu, or tap the plus button to the right of the word.
+You can have many groups, but only one active one - that's the one where the added kanji and words go.
+Each line in the group can be marked as "hard" or "easy".
+This mark finds its use in the drill setup.

 To change the active group, click on the group list in the top part of the screen.
 To create, rename, or delete groups, use the menu commands.

-Tapping the kanji on the group tab brings up its dictionary entry.
-Long-tapping a line lets you mark the kanji as easy or hard, or remove it from the group.
+Tapping an item on the group tab brings up its dictionary entry.
+Long-tapping a line lets you mark that line as easy or hard, or remove it from the group.
 Easy characters are rendered in grey, hard ones - in red.

 The menu commands are: